Tecnativa/docker-postfix-relay/README.md

   replacement system.
 - `MAIL_CANONICAL_PREFIX`: Defaults to `noreply+`, and it is what will be prefixed to replaced non-[canonical][] sender addresses.
-- `MESSAGE_SIZE_LIMIT` in bytes, defaults to 25MB, just like Gmail.
+- `MESSAGE_SIZE_LIMIT` in bytes, defaults to 50MiB.
+Most generous servers offer a limit of 25iMB (Gmail, Mailgun...), so by defaulting to 50MiB, basically we are forcing the remote server to fail in case of a big email, instead of making the local relay to fail.
+Change at will if you prefer a different behavior.
 - `ROUTE_CUSTOM` space separated list of subnets in the CIDR standard notation (e.g 192.168.0.0/16).